Animal Welfare

 In order to continue feeding their families and animals, many of them have increasingly focussed on tourism.
 Elephant camps have therefore emerged in many places and new challenges in terms of animal welfare have arisen:

-What DER Touristik does
+What DERTOUR Group does

 In close cooperation with our group-owned destination management company Go Vacation, we are working on solutions for products with elephants.
 Products that do not comply with the minimum requirements of our Animal Welfare Guideline have been completely removed from the programmes of our tour operator brands, such as elephant riding or entertainment shows.
 Instead, we have integrated products into the travel programme that ensure high standards.